SeanRoy/lambda-maven-plugin/README.md

 ### Releases
 BETA
 * Add support for configuration many lambda functions in one deliverable, supports config in JSON
-* Add support for version aliases
+* Add support for version aliases when publish is activated
 * Change defaults
 * Fixed some mainor code smells
 * Remove support mojo for deleting lambda function